josephdyer/skeleventy/README.md

 Purge will cross reference your templates/HTML with all those Tailwind classes and will remove any classes you haven't used - pretty cool huh?

-Skeleventy will now reference `main.min.css` as the new stylesheet (annoyingly, Mix also minifies `main.css` and creates the `.min` version as well - this bugs the hell out of me!).
+Skeleventy will now reference `main.min.css` as the new stylesheet (annoyingly, Mix also minifies `main.css` as well - this bugs the hell out of me!).

 ## Recommendations